 Belize Country Report

 Belize is currently governed by three-term Prime Minister Dean Barrow whose United Democratic Part (UDP) holds a strong legislative majority.
 Public utilities were nationalised in 2009–13 but the government has pledged to avoid future expropriations and promote foreign investment in national infrastructure and service projects.
-Limited strikes or industrial actions are likely in public union and tourism sectors.
+Limited strikes or industrial actions are likely in public and tourism sectors.
 IHS Markit expects that the Belizean economy will be supported by relatively stable US growth with an expected GDP growth rate of 2.10%.
-However, Belize has been struggling to contain a spike in violence over the last decade which will continue to affect its investor attractiveness.
-In 2016, homicides rose 16% year-on-year to 138 reported incidents or about 46 per100,000, which declined to 133 cases in 2017.
+However, Belize has been struggling to contain a spike in violence over the last decade, which will likely continue to affect its investor attractiveness.
+In 2016, 138 reported homicide incidents made the murder rate 46 per 100,000; reportedcases decline by 3.6% to 133 in 2017.